-Gets you out of a bind.
+Helps get you out of a bind.

 Perhaps you have a construction project coming up in the next few months, or you need to upgrade a specific piece of equipment.
-Financing is a great way to get the equipment you need now, without having to break the bank.
-The initial investment to get started is easy on your budget, and so are the monthly payments.
-This allows you to allocate your cash flow to other important channels, such as payroll, materials, and insurance.
+Financing is a great way to get the necessary equipment without breaking the bank.
+The initial investment to get started is easy on your budget, as are the monthly payments.
+This allows you to allocate your cash flow to other essential channels, such as payroll, materials, and insurance.

 Builds working capital.

 It takes money to make money.
 That said, using up all of your company’s cash or its credit line to acquire construction equipment is not a smart business move.
-You should always be prepared for an unexpected economic downturn, or a decrease in construction jobs.
-If you buy a bunch of equipment outright and your revenues come to a halt, you need capital to help you stay afloat.
+You should always be prepared for an unexpected economic downturn or a decrease in construction jobs.
+If you buy equipment outright and your revenues come to a halt, you need capital to help you stay afloat.

 Opens doors to new construction jobs.

 If you are invited to bid on a job with a size and scope that you are not accustomed to, do not pass on the opportunity simply because you do not have the necessary equipment.
 You can finance everything you need and take on new construction jobs as they become available.
-If you are not willing to keep up with changing trends and adapt to market demands, you will lose jobs to the competition and set your construction company up for failure.
+If you are unwilling to keep up with changing trends and adapt to market demands, you might lose jobs to the competition and set your construction company up for failure.

 If you are closely managing the cash flow of your construction business, you can leverage an equipment loan to minimize out-of-pocket expenses and take advantage of Section 179.
-There are limits to how much you can deduct each year with Section 179, and not all equipment is eligible, so make sure you call your accountant before moving forward with a purchase.
+However, there are limits to how much you can deduct each year with Section 179, and not all equipment is eligible, so make sure you call your accountant before moving forward with a purchase.